yonit1dev/Botaye/README.md

 # MyPlace
-A bare-bones, minimal JS app for sharing your location and also searching for others location.
+ - A bare-bones, minimal JS app for sharing your location and also searching for others location.
+ - Built using the Google Maps JavaScript API.
+ - Part of a project for a JS Bootcamp course.

+ ## Usage
+ - Clone this repository to your local machine.
+ - Make sure you have node and npm installed.
+ - Run "npm install" to install the neccessary packages.
+ - Either run using a live server, alternatively a bundled webpack server is available by just running "npm run build-serve".